Rheinisches Landesmuseum Trier

 Can I buy tickets online?

-Ticket purchasing options may be available online.
-Check the official website for the most current information regarding online ticket sales.
+Ticket purchasing options may be available online; check the official website for details and to avoid queues.

 Are there restrooms and cafes?